-My main research in the coming years concerns the possibility and nature of kinds in the life and social sciences.
-Much as we are weary of generalizations in social sciences and in public policy we depend on generalizing across individual human beings in terms of their belonging to certain social, cultural, medical and psychiatric groups (consider, for example, the various generalizations that are made about the financial behaviour of ‘homeowners’, and the assistance that is required by people with ‘Alzheimer’s disease’).
-More controversially still social scientists group according to gender, class and ethnicity.
-My research inquiries into the extent to which these groups are real kinds in the sense of supporting scientific or taxonomic realism.
-Do the social sciences rely on social kinds in the same way as some have suggested that the natural sciences rely on natural kinds.
+My main research in the coming years concerns the possibility and nature of kinds in biology and the social sciences.
+Much as we are weary of generalizations in social sciences and in public policy we depend on generalizing across individual human beings in terms of their belonging to certain social, cultural, and psychiatric groups (consider, for example, the various generalizations that are made about the financial behaviour of homeowners, and the assistance that is required by people with Alzheimer’s disease).
+More controversially still, social scientists group according to gender, class and ethnicity.
+My research inquiries into the extent to which the human sciences rely on kinds in the same way as some have suggested that the natural sciences rely on natural kinds.
 I have proposed that because many – but not all – human kinds are historical, biologically or culturally reproduced, kinds there is at least a similar dependence on kinds in the social sciences as there is in biology.